Athenriel/MyApplication/README.md

 # MyApplication
-Example using Kotlin, Model-View-ViewModel, Coroutines, LiveData, Navigation, View Binding, Koin, Room, WorkManager, Retrofit and Unit Tests with Mockk
+Example using Kotlin, Model-View-ViewModel, Coroutines, LiveData, Navigation, View Binding, Bottom Navigation, Koin, Room, WorkManager, Retrofit and Unit Tests with Mockk

 Learn the basics with this simple App:
 - Create and store User with Room